UltraEgo4/Suricata_log_to_STIX/README.md

 ## Script that converts Suricata logs into appropriate STIX Objects written in Python
-Also an elastic script is included to upload the STIX Objects.
-Neo4j script that uploads the data from elastic to the graph database.
+Also an elastic script is included to upload the STIX Objects and Neo4j script that uploads the data from elastic to the graph database.